TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 116/Psalms 116.9.md

 ---

-I will walk before Jehovah In the land of the living.
+I will walk before Yahweh in the land of the living.